swiss-territorial-data-lab/proj-dqry/scripts/README.md

 The object detection output (**oth_predictions.geojson**) obtained via the `object-detector` scripts needs to be filtered to discard false detections and improve the aesthetic of the polygons (merge polygons belonging to a single quarry).
 The script `prediction_filter.py` allows to extract the prediction out of the detector _geojson_ based on a series of provided threshold values.
 It works along with the config file `config-prd.yaml`

-The first step going on is a clustering of the centroids of every prediction polygon.
+First, with the input of a Digital Elevation Model, an elevation threshold is applied above what prediction are discarded (predictions at altitude 0 are also discarded because they are located outside of DEM limits).
+Following, an alogrithm (KMeans Unsupervised Learning) is applied to cluster polygons according to their centroids.
 This is used as a way to maintain the scores for a further unary union of the polygons, that then uses the cluster value assigned as an aggregation method.
 This allows the removal of lower scores in a smart way, _i.e._, by maintaining the integrity of the final polygon.
 Be careful to keep the threshold score value low while running `make_prediction.py` to obtain better results.
 Then, predictions are filtered based on the score.
 Polygons that are not overlapping but are close in position are merged together.
 Based on the polygons' area value, the smaller to the threshold value is discarded.
-Following, with the input of a Digital Elevation Model, an elevation thresholding is processed (predictions at level 0 are also discarded).
 Finally, an averaged predicted score is computed again taking into account the merged polygons scores.
 The results of the filtering/merging process are saved in a _geojson_ file.

 The following images give an illustration of the extraction process showing the original and filtered predictions :